sciZer0/7/v/README.md

 One Satoshi is like One NFT, like 1 NFT of the collection of the Bored Ape Yacht Club.
 There is no other value in the Bitcoin blockchain but its unique status of the 1st cryptocurrency.

-And, even though the Mona Lisa painting's price is relatively expensive, it will never be say $90 trillion or more — and also, the whole Bitcoin blockchain's market capitalization will never be $90 trillion or more.
+And, even though the Mona Lisa painting's price is relatively expensive, it will never be, say, $90 trillion or more — and also, the whole Bitcoin blockchain's market capitalization will never be $90 trillion or more.

 Eventually, people will understand it.